tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 The SNI was defined to facilitate management of servers, but the developers of middleboxes found out that they could take advantage of the information.
-Many examples of such usage are reviewed in [@?RFC8404], other examples came out during discussions of this draft.
+Many examples of such usage are reviewed in [@?RFC8404].
+Other examples came out during discussions of this draft.
 They include:

  * Filtering or censorship of specific services for a variety of reasons.